Roberto José Carmona: Escape and fourth murder

 On December 13, 2022, Carmona managed to escape from his partner's house, taking advantage of the fact that the police and neighbors were distracted from watching the semifinal match between Argentina and Croatia for the FIFA World Cup.

 A timeline of the events concluded that at 4:15 PM, in the middle of the first half of the match, Carmona told the six prison guards that he needed to go to the bathroom.
 Once outside the house, he stopped the cab driver Javier Bocalón and stabbed him five times in the neck, four times in the chest and twice in the left leg, killing him on the spot.
 He then placed the body in the passenger's seat and began driving to an unknown destination.
 Fifteen minutes later, Carmona lost control of the vehicle and crashed it at the corner of Santa Ana and Félix Paz Street.

 After abandoning the crashed car, he walked into a supermarket, assaulted a random couple and stole their vehicle.
 He then drove for about 11 kilometers, until he decided to abandon the car for unclear reasons.
 Carmona then went to the Vélez Sársfield Clinic, where he tried to steal another car from a woman and her mother, but when the former resisted, Carmona drew a knife and injured her hands.
 Finally, at 18:15, he was apprehended after a large-scale manhunt.
 When pressed for a reason for his escape, Carmona replied: "I don't know, they painted me as the violent one".

-He was then placed in the Cruz del Eje Prison, where he now awaits charges of first-degree murder, aggravated robbery and evasion.
+He was then placed in the Cruz del Eje Prison.
+Carmona received a third life sentence for the murder of Javier Bocalón on 17 May 2024.

 The six prison guards who were supposed to watch over him were also arrested, and are currently under investigation for complicity.